upnext/blekit-android/README.md

 # Android BLEKit Library

 An Android library for BLEKit developers to ease interaction with Beacons.
+For a general, non-android specific BLEKit overview please consult the [BLEKit project](https://github.com/upnext/blekit).

 ---
 ## What does this library do?